 On our return, we rode the shuttle back down to the South Visitor Center, where we made a final stop to rent gear, the company Zion Outrigger, for our big hike the next day: The Narrows.
 Boots, neoprene socks, and hiking sticks were neatly packed for tomorrow’s adventure.
 It was $32.00 to rent boots, socks and hiking sticks per person.

-Carrying our rentals, we hopped back on the Springdale Shuttle and rode back to our hotel.
+Carrying our rentals, we hopped back on the Springdale Shuttle, the last shuttle of the day at 8pm, and rode back to our hotel.
 After a homemade dinner, we turned in for the night, already excited for what Day 6 would bring.

 🌟 Summary Day 5